-Imagine the scene just before The A-Team broke out of their "maximum security stockade" and, boom, you've got this, a prison bust-out thriller starring Robert Redford as a jailed general who locks horns with James Gandolfini's bully-boy warden.
-But what begins as a battle of wills turns into a full-blown rebellion.
-Like Stallone's Lock Up, only cleverer.
+Picture the scene just before The A-Team broke out of their "maximum security stockade" and, boom, you've got this prison bust-out thriller starring Robert Redford as a court-martialled general who locks horns with James Gandolfini's vindictive warden.
+What begins as a battle of wills turns into a full-blown rebellion as Redford brings his leadership skills to the table.
+Mark Ruffalo co-stars in an explosive actioner in the mould of Stallone's Lock Up, only smarter.

 Clifton Collins Jr